Periodic Symbol: H

 Fuel Cells: Safety

 Fuel cells are similar to batteries in that they deliver electricity.
 Batteries store their “fuel," while Skai’s fuel cell uses hydrogen from an attached tank.
-Like gasoline and lithium-ion batteries, hydrogen comes with a degree of risk, so safety standards are in place.
+Like gasoline and lithium-ion batteries, hydrogen comes with a degree of risk, so industry safety standards are followed.
 Skai has gone a step further, with fuel tanks that can stop a bullet and an array of sensors and components to mitigate any potential risks.

 Fuel Tank: The liquid hydrogen fuel tank is made from double-walled stainless steel, and is strong enough to withstand a .45 caliber bullet without penetration.